-CLEP examinations may be taken at area universities.
+CLEP examinations may be taken at area colleges or universities.
 Credit is awarded only by meeting minimum scores on CLEP subject examinations.
-Students may request a free brochure, CLEP Colleges; Where You Can Get Credit; Where You Can Be Tested, directly from CLEP Publications, P.O.
-Box 6601, Princeton, NJ 08541-6601.
+Students may request a free brochure, CLEP Colleges; Where You Can Get Credit; Where You Can Be Tested, directly from CLEP Publications, www.collegeboard.com/student/testing/clep/exams.html.

 Departmental examinations must be taken at Lee College.
 Students may obtain the application form for these exams from the Admissions and Records Office and schedule the exams through the department which offers them.
 The fee for departmental exams is \$10 per credit hour and must be paid in advance.
+A list of available exams is found on page 11.